Tutorial: MIT Thesis LaTeX Template with VS Code

 1. Copy the mitthesis.cls file to your project workspace (i.e. same folder as your MIT-Thesis.tex)

 2. In your copied mitthesis.cls file, find the line that goes at~the\par.
-It should appear right after a line that goes \__degree_block:
+In earlier versions, it appears right after \__degree_block:.
+In v1.21 and newer, it appears right after \__mitthesis_degree_block:.

-3. Insert the following line in between \__degree_block: and at~the\par:
+3. Insert the following line between the degree-block line and at~the\par:

 in~conjunction~with~the~Leaders~for~Global~Operations~program\par